Alive Alone

 Thomas was still under contract to record a second solo album.
 Alive Alone was released shortly after the Jefferson Starship album Modern Times, and Grace Slick's album Welcome to the Wrecking Ball!, but the Thomas album did not enter the Billboard chart.

+Cover songs

+All of the songs on this album were written by other musicians, the majority of which were initially performed by other artists.
+"She's Got You Running", "Too Much Drama", and "I Don't Wanna Talk About It" are the only original songs.